ANN ARBOR, Mich. – A new community-created art installation has made the University of Michigan’s Hatcher Graduate Library its home.

 Consisting of 10 large-scale paintings, the exhibition was led by U-M alumnus artist Doug Jones.
 The paintings were created by over 100 people throughout southeast Michigan who were guided by Jones.

-The paintings were made with individual pixels through a technique invented by Jones that, when combined, created a larger picture.
-In a process similar to pointillism, members of the community contributed to the paintings one pixel at a time.
+The paintings were made with individual pixels that, when combined, created a larger picture.
+In a process similar to pointillism, which Jones calls the “pixel technique,” members of the community contributed to the paintings one pixel at a time.

 ✉ Like what you're reading?
 Sign up for our email newsletter here!